external-secrets/external-secrets/GOVERNANCE.md

 interested in implementing the proposal should be either deeply engaged in the proposal process or be an author of the proposal.

-The proposal should be documented as a separated markdown file pushed to the root of the `design` folder in the [design proposals](https://github.com/external-secrets/external-secrets/design) repository via PR.
+The proposal should be documented as a separated markdown file pushed to the `design` folder in the [design proposals](https://github.com/external-secrets/external-secrets/design) repository via PR.
 The name of the file should follow the name pattern `<NUMBER- meaningful words joined by '-'>.md`, e.g: